Let’s Connect & Accelerate Your Organic Growth

 What is Schema.org?

-Schema.org is a co-operative endeavor between major search engines like Google, Bing, Yandex, and Yahoo! to standardize structured markup.
-The standardization of the structured markup was done to help search engines provide more relevant results to the users for their search query.
+Schema.org is a collaboration between major search engines like Google, Bing, Yahoo!, and Yandex to standardize the structured markup used to describe content on the web.
+By following the Schema.org guidelines, you help search engines display more relevant results for user queries, ensuring a better user experience and improved search rankings.

 Let’s try to understand this with a real-time scenario: